 The finest memorial we can build in memory of the Granite Mountain Hotshots is developing Yarnell into a thriving, economically sustainable community.
 The Yarnell Fire Memorial Park, located at the corner of Highway 89 and Shrine Road in Yarnell, is part of that vision.
 The site has been purchased with donations specified for the Memorial.

-The Hotshot Pyramid, a memorial sculpture for the 20, is being constructed by PMA, Industries, Inc. in Phoenix.
-It will be completed and installed this Fall.
-(See the HOME (MISSION) page for info on the unveiling.)
-E2 Innovations has presented us with the inspirational message done in the same type of metal work that will be used in the construction of the Hotshot Pyramid.
+The Hotshot Pyramid, a memorial sculpture for the 20, was constructed by PMA, Industries, Inc. in Phoenix.
+E2 Innovations presented us with the inspirational message done in the same type of metal work that will be used in the construction of the Hotshot Pyramid.
 A photo of the message is shown above.

 The Shuttle between Yarnell and the State Park has started up again.
 The Shuttle will run Friday, Saturday, and Sunday.
 The pick up location is across from the Memorial Park (22556 State Route 89).
 The shuttle picks up passengers at the top of the hour beginning at 8 am; the last pick-up at the Park is 4:30 pm.

 Donations can be made for the park by clicking on DONATE.
 Bricks with messages can also be purchased by clicking on Brick Purchase.